Quiet Biology

 Mathematically, this condition arises when the rate of environmental change exceeds the rate of adaptive genetic or phenotypic adjustment.
 In such systems, populations continually pursue an adaptive peak that has already moved elsewhere.
 The evolutionary distance between the current population state and the optimal state remains large, not because the population is failing to evolve, but because the target is moving faster than evolution can follow.[6]

-05Oscillating Environments as Evolutionary Constraint
+05Oscillating Environments as Evolutionary Constraint: the Limits

+In prostate cancer, endocrine signalling represents a particularly powerful environmental variable.
+Oscillations in androgen signalling, whether through physiological fluctuation or therapeutic cycling, may prevent stable adaptation to either androgen-rich or androgen-depleted states.
 The four-signal protocol architecture described in the Signal, Stress, and Selection paper, stress, inspection, stabilisation, reconstruction, in temporal sequence, is, in evolutionary terms, a landscape-cycling strategy.
 Each phase creates a different selective environment.
-No single phenotype is optimally adapted to all four phases simultaneously.
+The framework hypothesises that no single phenotype is likely to be optimally adapted across all four phases simultaneously.
 The sequence denies the tumour population the stable environment that stable adaptive optimisation requires.

 06Ecological Disturbance and Tumour Stability

 Tumour ecosystems may behave similarly.
 Stable metabolic or hormonal environments allow tumour populations to specialise and optimise for those conditions.
 Disturbances disrupt this specialisation, forcing populations to adapt repeatedly to changing conditions rather than converging on a single dominant phenotype.
+The analogy is instructive but should not be overstated: ecological diversity per se is not the goal in tumour management, and the conditions under which the intermediate disturbance hypothesis operates in tumour ecosystems remain poorly characterised.

 07Implications for Prostate Cancer Management